EmmaKnijn/Standards/Standards/CCSMB-5.md

 The other audio channels are free to be assigned to whatever is desired

 ## Discovery
-A discovery packet is sent over channel 759 and must contain the following fields in a table:
+A discovery packet MUST be sent over channel 759 and MUST contain the following fields in a table:
 - `type`: The type of request

 The following fields are required only for servers responding to a discovery packet